Did You Know? Black Walnuts, More than just food!

 While visiting Montreal you can currently view the Black Walnut Tree and its fruit (Drupe) in the Arboretum of the Montreal Botanical Garden.
 Visit the Tree House by the Rosemont Boulevard entrance of the Montreal Botanical Garden located between the 28th and 29th Avenue, East of Pie-IX.
 The friendly staff at the tree house will give you precise instructions and a map to find the Black Walnut Trees and other interesting trees around the Arboretum.

-Keywords: America, Canada, Discover, environment, Jardins Botanique de Montreal, Media Type, Montreal, Montreal Botanical Garden, Montreal Urban Nature, Nature, North America, Photo, Photography, Plants and Vegetation, Quebec, Urban Nature, Urban Travels, americain, American, arboretum, arbre, black, black walnut, coloring, drupe, dye, food, fruit, green, hand, ice cream, jardin botanique de Montréal, juglans nigra, la maison de larbre, main, montreal botanical garden, noyer, noyer noir, nutritional, stain, tree, tree house, walnut, wood
+Keywords: Canada, Discover, environment, Jardins Botanique de Montreal, Media Type, Montreal, Montreal Botanical Garden, Montreal Urban Nature, Nature, North America, Photo, Photography, Plants and Vegetation, Quebec, United States of America, Urban Nature, Urban Travels, americain, American, arboretum, arbre, black, black walnut, coloring, drupe, dye, food, fruit, green, hand, ice cream, jardin botanique de Montréal, juglans nigra, la maison de larbre, main, montreal botanical garden, noyer, noyer noir, nutritional, stain, tree, tree house, walnut, wood

 No comments posted.